hypn05/interview/interview.md

 is not permitted as this would be dangerously insecure, exposing any authenticated content on the target site to everyone.

+### Scenario:
+You have credents of a user, why would you still want to perform CSRF attack?
+CORS can be used to perform attacks in the internal networks.

 # HSTS
 Explain the HSTS header
 o	How and where is the HSTS header set and used? (and a few more in-depth questions)